6 Jan

 Think about kids running around on a playground, all playing together.
 When a newcomer shows up, the new kid doesn’t ask if he can play, too.
 He hops right in there.
 Pretty soon he’s failing to climb the wrong way up the slide along with a few other kids.
 You are that newcomer, and those dorks failing to climb up the slide are your stepfamily.

-If you wait too long to take action, you won’t do it.
+If you wait too long to say something or get involved, you won’t do it.
 Your brain will hijack the situation.
 It’ll have you second-guessing yourself, saying you don’t feel like it, you’ll do it later, you’re too overwhelmed, nobody wants you here anyway, yada yada.
-So the moment you have an impulse to speak up or do something, you have five seconds to actually do it.
+So the moment you have an impulse to speak up, you have five seconds to actually do it (that’s what Mel Robbins taught me).

 Not receiving an invitation doesn’t mean you’re not welcome.
 The moment you have the impulse to get involved, squash those whiny slacker impulses and just get in there!